Special Guidelines for Helping During Disasters and other Emergencies

 First, regarding general aviation participation, please work directly with your own flying organizations to contribute in any pre-arranged efforts coordinated by them and their local emergency planning agencies.

 Many volunteer pilot public benefit flying groups will have an emergency services coordinator who can provide information.
 See the information about volunteer pilot organizations below.

 Sources of General Information:

 National Business Aircraft Association: NBAA has excellent information and has developed a database to provide information about available aircraft and pilots to the Department of Homeland Security, relief agencies and groups providing transportation services.
-It includes information about the CARE program – Corporate Aircraft Responding to Emergencies.
-Please visit the following pages:
+Access or register for the Humanitarian Emergency Response Operator (HERO) database here.

 The Experimental Aircraft Association: EAA also publishes excellent coverage of relief efforts involving GA; please subscribe to their eNews alerts and keep an eye on their website. http://www.eaa.org/

 AVweb has also presented good coverage and useful information on their NewsWire pages found at www.AVweb.com and in their emailed AvFlash bulletins.